Facilities & Grounds

 Once a year, Woodland Cemetery hosts an “Annual Memorial Service” for families of loved ones buried at Woodland Cemetery.
 Invitations to attend are sent directly to families from the previous year.
 Notice is also posted in local papers and on the website.

-The service is non-denominational and is usually held outdoors during the month of June in the natural ambiance of the cemetery.
+The service is non-denominational and is usually held outdoors during the month of June or July in the natural ambiance of the cemetery.

 Rich Military Heritage